Kiki1022/kshah_rails/notes.md

 has many stylists through appts

 Validations:
-stylists and client
+stylists

-    name-presence
-    email- presence and uniqueness
+    username- presence and uniqueness
-    passwords- has secure pw will ensure presence
+    password- has secure pw will ensure presence client
+    name
+    email
+    rating as a tipper
+    comments-optional

 appointment-validate presence of attributes..
     appointment_datetime